scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 # Introduction

 The Introduction section presents a very compact overview of the current Internet's most salient problems and shortcomings, which together are the reason for developing SCION: To address these issues in order to make the Internet more secure, reliable, transparent, and efficient.
-The Introduction section then continues with a short overview of SCION's basic elements.
+The Introduction section then continues with an overview of SCION's main elements.

 The sections after the Introduction provide further insight into SCION's main concepts and features.
 The document concludes with some concrete case studies where SCION has been applied successfully.